salesforcecli/plugin-orchestrator/messages/appframework.create.app.md

 # flags.template-name.description

-The name of the template to use as the foundation for the new app.
-Template names should be unique within an org.
-Either --template-id or --template-name is required.
-If the name contains spaces, enclose it in quotes.
+The name of the template to use for generating the new app.

 # flags.runtime-method.summary